 How can Construction on Roadways Impact Drivers?

-Motorists have to deal with construction sites almost every day.
+Motorists have to deal with construction sites almost every day, especially in Orlando.
 Small roads and large highways are constantly being expanded or improved upon to accommodate traffic.
 However, despite the benefits of construction, the risk of a motor vehicle accident is much higher when construction hazards or workers are on these roadways.

 What are the Hazards of Roadway Construction?